Cascoda/cascoda-openwrt/README.md

 After building and flashing the image to your device operating on OpenWrt, the following Cascoda applications will be available:
 <pre>
-ca-ot-cli-ftd           - A command line interface to the OpenThread stack, acting as a Full Thread Device ca-ot-cli-mtd           - The OpenThread CLI, acting as a Minimal Thread Device ca-sniffer              - An example program for sniffing 802.15.4 traffic on a specific channel. ca-ot-ncp               - Network Co-Processor for interacting with openthread wpantund. ca-ot-sensordemo-server - A server program able to connect to thread devices and interpret sensor data.
+ca-ot-cli-ftd           - A command line interface to the OpenThread stack, acting as a Full Thread Device ca-ot-cli-mtd           - A command line interface to the OpenThread stack, acting as a Minimal Thread Device ca-sniffer              - An example program for sniffing 802.15.4 traffic on a specific channel. ca-ot-ncp               - Network Co-Processor for interacting with openthread wpantund. ca-ot-sensordemo-server - A server program able to connect to thread devices and interpret sensor data.